KyleRego/anki_record/README.md

   - Use more specific RSpec matchers than `eq` everywhere
   - Reduce TODO comments
   - Investigate if note guid is determined in Anki in a non-random way
-  - Note method missing should throw an error if the missing method is not one it responds to
   - Figure out if the database ever needs to be explicitly opened or closed
   - Defining #inspect for the objects, so when the objects are shown in output, they are easier to look at